Listening to Other Voices 2019 - 2020

 The Glastonbury Abbey lecture series was established in the fall of 1999 to foster interfaith dialog.
 Each year a different general topic is presented and speakers are engaged to address it from the perspective of their own faith tradition.
 The topic for the series year 2019-2020 is "Pathways to the Sacred."
 Please join us to hear the many ways to find the Transcendent.

 Lectures are held in the Morcone Conference Center at 7:15 pm.

 No registration required.
 Seating is on a first come, first seated basis.
 Parking is also limited.
 Therefore, we advise that you carpool when possible.
 Lectures are free.
 Donations gratefully accepted.

-April 25, 2019: Mahatma Gandhi (1869 -1948)
+September 26, 2019: Mahatma Gandhi (1869 -1948)

 His nonviolent campaign for India’s independence moved glacially through hunger strikes, marches, boycotts, and imprisonments, ever pressing the British Empire to let go of a province destined to be a free nation.
 Gandhi’s victory through civil disobedience rather than war inspired Martin Luther King Jr., Nelson Mandela, and demonstrators around the world who have gathered peacefully to speak their truth.